TonnyL/Awesome_APIs/README.md

 ### Teamwork
 + [Asana](https://asana.com/guide/help/api/api) - Allows you to programmatically update and access much of your data on the platform.
++ [join.me](https://developer.join.me/) - join.me is the online meeting tool that just gets out of the way so that people can accomplish great things together.
-+ [Teambition](https://www.teambition.com/developer/open-platform) - Teambition's Open Platform offers complete set of Open API for data aquistion.
-Building an app based on project data will make the most use of your callaboration data, such as project tracking, data mining and more.
++ [Teambition](https://www.teambition.com/developer/open-platform) - Teambition's Open Platform offers complete set of Open API for data acquisition.
+Building an app based on project data will make the most use of your collaboration data, such as project tracking, data mining and more.
++ [TeamSnap](http://developer.teamsnap.com/) - Empower your users with the world's best team management solution.
 + [Trello](https://developers.trello.com/) - Trello is a web-based project management application.
 + [Worktile](https://dev.worktile.com/document/overview) - Access to Worktile's APIs.(**Missing English Docs**)